dmitigr/pgfe/README.md

 The standard classes like [`std::string`][std_string] or [`std::ostringstream`][std_ostringstream] can be used to make SQL strings dynamically.
-However, in some cases it is more convenient to use the class `Sql_string` for this purpose.
+However, in some cases it is more convenient to use the class `Statement` for this purpose.
 Consider the following
 statement:

 ```sql